SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-06-11-eurostack-commentary.md

 ## 7. Aligning regulation, project funding and procurement is needed for impact!
 - Public money, public code: Software that is developed with public money should be Open Source, so it can be trusted, reused, adapted, maintained, resulting in higher cost-efficiency and more control.
 - Regulation is only as effective as compliant solutions are available; project funding may help to create compliant solutions.
 This has no negative impact on competition if the solutions are open.
-- While procurement must put the technical needs at the first place, the learnings of funded projects and the availability of solutions emerging from them must not be disregarded.
+- While procurement must put the technical needs at the first place, the findings of funded projects and the availability of solutions emerging from them must not be disregarded.
 Some non-functional requirements around security or sovereignty also may not be negotiable.
 - The procurement power of the public sector is significant and should contribute to the economic viability of sovereign solutions and thus ensure their sustainable availability.

 ## 8. Technology innovation is iterative and needs intense and open exchange between regulation & standardization, technology development, validation, operation!